-Often, combination techniques а of both will be used.
+Often, а combination of both techniques will he used.
 Use а StatefulRetryOperationsInterceptor in the advice chain, where it's MessageRecover throws an AmqpRejectAndDontRequeueException.
 The MessageRecover is called when all retries have been exhausted.
 The default MessageRecoverer simply consumes the errant message and emits a WARN message.
 In which case, the message is ACK'd and won't be sent to the Dead Letter Exchange, if any.